brunomaga/brunomaga.github.io/_posts/2018-04-27-Reinforcement-Learning.md

 Q (s,a) =  \sum_{s'} P^a_{s \rightarrow s'} [ R^a_{s \rightarrow s'} + \gamma \sum_{a'} \pi (s',a') Q(s',a') ]
 $$

 where $\pi$ is the policy chosen --- covered next.
-I'll omit the remainin details.
-For further details on optimality in policies, check this <a href="/assets/2018-Reinforcement-Learning/Ag4-4x.pdf">Ag4-4x.pdf</a>.
+I'll skip the details.
+A thorough cover on optimality in policies is provided by <a href="/assets/2018-Reinforcement-Learning/Ag4-4x.pdf">Ag4-4x.pdf</a>.

 To summarize, the SARSA algorithm follows as:
 - Being in stat $s$ choose action $a$ according to the policy $\pi$;
 - Observe reward $r$ and next state $s'$;
 - Choose action $a'$ in state $s'$ according to policy;

-### Q-Learning
+##### Q-Learning

 Another method for TD learning is the Q-learning.
-It's very common to the SARSA method described:
+It's very simillar to the SARSA method described:
 - SARSA, an on-policy method: $$ \Delta Q(s,a) = \eta [ r - Q(s,a)  - \gamma Q(s',a') ] e_{aij} $$
   - The same policy is used to select the next action and to update the Q-values
 - Q-Learning, an off-policy method: $$ \Delta Q(s,a) = \eta [ r - Q(s,a)  - \gamma \text{ max } Q(s',a') ] e_{aij} $$